 The largest proportion of respondents (40%) reported that sex work enhanced their well-being, while only one fifth reported that it hindered their well-being.
 Sex work can therefore be a positive experience for a large proportion of sex workers.
 It is concerning that a little more than one fifth of survey respondents reported having been assaulted at least once in the past 12 months.
 This is higher than was found in the previous LASH study in Western Australia (Donovan et al., 2010), as was the proportion of respondents reporting being threatened by one or more clients.
-A number of sex workers described some clients justifying their abuse because of a perception that sex work is illegal and reduced likelihood that sex workers would report assaults.
-Hence, the current sex work legislation in Western Australia (criminalised) is an impediment to sex worker health and safety.
+Almost 50% of respondents reported feeling uncomfortable or very uncomfortable with reporting to the police assaults and other crimes against them.